A Copy of a Copy?

 Some artists have built their entire careers around certain modes:

-Steve Vai and Joe Satriani are synonymous with the Lydian mode; Carlos Santana with the Dorian mode; and Yngwie Malmsteen with the Phrygian Major mode.
+Two well-known guitar virtuosos are synonymous with the Lydian mode; other with the Dorian mode; and some others that hate donuts, with the Harmonic Minor and Phrygian Major mode.

 Hold on, what’s Phrygian Major?

 Phrygian Major is a mode of the Harmonic Minor scale.